Deodar Road: Notable buildings and residents

 Ellen Mary Rope (1855–1934), a British sculptor who shared her studio at number 66b with her assistant and niece, Dorothy Anne Aldrich Rope (1883-1971).
-She was niece of M. E. Aldrich Rope.
+Ellen Mary Rope was aunt of M. E. Aldrich Rope.

 The writer Edna O'Brien and her son the author Carlo Gébler, lived at number 87.

 The authors Nell Dunn and her husband Jeremy Sandford lived at number 57.

-Number 65, Swan Studios, was the studio of stained-glass designers Colwyn & William Morris.
+Number 65, 'Swan Studios', was the studio of stained-glass designers Colwyn & William Morris.
+Later John Edgar Platt (1886-1967), an English painter, woodcut artist and designer of stained glass, lived at Swan Studios.

 The author and playwright Alan Herman (1916-1995) lived in Deodar Road.

+The portrait and landscape artist Frank Samuel Eastman (1878-1964) lived at number 63, 'Thames Studio', from about 1935 until his death.
+His daughter, Mary Eastman (1906-1990), also a portrait painter, lived at number 67 from 1939 and after her mother's death in 1950 lived with her father at number 63, remaining there until 1970.

 Ronald Alley, Keeper Modern Collection, Tate Gallery, lived at number 61 with his wife the sculptor Anthea Alley.

 Peter Zinovieff (1933-2021), a British engineer and composer, lived in 49 Deodar Road.
 In the late 1960s, his company, Electronic Music Studios (EMS), made the VCS3, a synthesizer used by many early progressive rock bands.

 The stained-glass artist Margaret Traherne (1919-2006) lived in Deodar Road in the 1950s and 1960s.

 The Australian born composer Jennifer Fowler lives at number 21.

 Hurlingham Yacht Club moved to 43A Deodar Road, under the railway Bridge, in 1928.

-Number 109-115 was formerly known as Riverdale House, dating from the 1850s; it is on the Council's Local List of buildings of architectural and historic interest and is the only building surviving from before the railway line.
+Number 109-115 was formerly known as Riverdale House, dating from the 1850s; it is on the council's Local List of buildings of architectural and historic interest and is the only building surviving from before the railway line.

 Number 95 was formerly the site of Hurlingham Private School.

+The artist Mary Stebbing Du Pontet (1909-1997) lived in Deodar Road, exhibiting at the Royal Academy Summer Exhibition in 1960 from number 66; she died at number 89.